 For hyperparameter tuning, we construct a development set out of NuminaMath\footnote{\url{https://huggingface.co/datasets/AI-MO/NuminaMath-CoT}}.
 We include a random subset of $500$ question-answer pairs in this set, discarding their CoTs, and making sure they (a) pass simple format check, and (b) are not in MATH-$500$.
 We set the KL-term weight $\beta$, representing the relative weight of the generator versus the PRM in this set.
-A value of $\beta=0.1$ was found to be robust across many scenarios and was selected for Qwen and Granite models both for math and code tasks.
-The only clear exception was Qwen-15b/Qwen-7B-PRM.
+A value of $\beta=0.1$ was found to be robust across many scenarios and was selected for Qwen, Granite and Phi-4 models both for math and code tasks.
+The only clear exception was Qwen-1.5b/Qwen-7B-PRM.
 Results on the dev set indicated that, for this pair, the PRM is much stronger than the generator, and a value of $\beta=0.001$ was selected.
-Similarly a value of $\beta=0.01$ was selected for Phi-4/Phi-4-PRM.
 For the OPE-MBRD a maximum number of samples was set as a $\times 10$ multiplier of the number of optimal samples selected.
-For e.g. if we solicited $2$ optimal samples, no more than $20$ real samples would be sampled.
+For example, if we solicited $2$ optimal samples, no more than $20$ real samples would be sampled.
 This was a simple compromise that helped with badly calibrated generator-PRM pairs, that tend to have spikes in the number of samples solicited.
 We include the full dev details in Appendix~\ref{appendix}.

-To cover a wide range of inference scaling cases, we produce $N=256$ samples for each input.
-To reduce variance of results, we always make use of the pool of $256$ samples for all experiments, either for ensembling or experiment repetition.
-For example, for MBRD (EM) with $16$ samples, we can repeat the experiment $256/16 = 16$ times.
-We show the average performance for these $16$ repetitions.
+We investigate inference scaling up to $N=256$ samples per input.
+To reduce variance of results, we always make use of the pool of $256$ samples for all experiments, either for ensembling or experiment repetition. \footnotemark.
 Note that for the efficient version of OP-MBRD, OPE-MBRD, the number of samples that constitutes an experiment changes, since the algorithm can select a different number of samples for different generations.
-We consume blocks of samples of variable size until exhausting the sample pool to construct experiment repetitions.
+For this, we consume blocks of samples of variable size until exhausting the sample pool to construct experiment repetitions.
 No sample is ever shared across experiments.
-Standard deviation across all conditions ranged from $0.3$ to $0.5$.
+To obtain a final average and standard deviation, we further repeat the experiments above $3$ times.